-Now, breakfasts varied greatly from region to region, and we found that toast and jam was the norm when a free breakfast was included in the price of the room – but there were certainly some exceptions, and most were just simple things the hostel did to go a little above and beyond.
+Now, breakfasts varied greatly from region to region, and we found that toast and jam was the norm when a free breakfast was included in the price of the room, which is still better than nothing – but there were certainly some exceptions, and most were just simple things the hostel did to go a little above and beyond.

 Pudu had homemade scones every morning instead of just toast, which was a very welcome change.
 Suk 11 in Bangkok served fresh fruit and a different local specialty each morning, along with the usual toast, juice, coffee, and tea.